catherinedevlin/peer_learning_party_game/README.md

 ## Peer Teaching

 Is there some skill you'd like someone to introduce you to?
-Write "Teach Me <skill name>" on a sticker and wear it under your nametag!
+Write "Teach Me (whatever)" on a sticker and wear it under your nametag!

 As you chat and meet others, if you see someone with